tomatenkuchen/libmotor/doc/src/intro.md

 PWM frequency you can use is around 16 to 48 kHz if you don't want to waste all your energy on switching losses.
 That translates nicely to our 20 µs goal.
-If you're going with high speed GaN MOSFETs and you're driving your motor in the high hundrets of kilohertz, you're likely to run into performance issues with your CPU, so better seperate the control loop from your PWM interrupt.
+If you're going with high speed GaN MOSFETs and you're driving your motor in the high hundreds of kilohertz, you're likely to run into performance issues with your CPU, so better separate the control loop from your PWM interrupt.